 Modern offshore energy industry benefits come from the hard lessons learned from 60 years of open water experience.
 Compared to the limits of just a few years ago, today’s achievements will no doubt pale in comparison to what the future of offshore exploration will bring.

 Revenue generated from the production of oil became the second-largest revenue generator for the country, after income taxes.
 But deeper wells mean higher costs – and far greater technical challenges.

 A flat area on an LST (from WW Two’s landing ship, tanks) anchored next to Humble Rig 28 served as landing pad for one of the first helicopters to be flown offshore.

-As components of the rig are completed, they are taken out to the drilling location.
-Sometimes construction or assembly can even take place as the rig is being transported to its intended destination, notes naturalgas.org.
+Constructed on land, as components of an offshore rig are completed, they are shipped to the drilling location.
+Sometimes assembly takes place as the rig is being transported to its intended destination.